HAVE YOUR SAY ON THE ONE-STOP – THE TRANSIT PROJECT ASSESSMENT PROCESS HAS BEGUN

-THANK YOU FOR SIGNING OUR LETTER TO THE PREMIER REQUESTING A SIDE-BY-SIDE COMPARISON OF THE ONE-STOP SUBWAY WITH THE SEVEN-STOP SCARBOROUGH LRT
+MANY THANKS TO THE INDIVIDUALS AND GROUPS WHO SIGNED OUR LETTER TO THE PREMIER REQUESTING A SIDE-BY-SIDE COMPARISON OF THE ONE-STOP SUBWAY WITH THE SEVEN-STOP SCARBOROUGH LRT:

 1LoveMalvern Transportation Working Group